PaddlePaddle/PaddleDetection/docs/advanced_tutorials/MODEL_TECHNICAL_en.md

 ![](../images/model_figure.png)

-### 2.Added Model
+### 2. Create Model
-Next, the modeling process is described in detail by taking the single-stage detector YOL Ov3 as an example, so that you can quickly build a new model according to this idea.
+Next, the modeling process is described in detail by taking the single-stage detector YOLOv3 as an example, so that you can quickly build a new model according to this idea.

-#### 2.1Added Model Structure
+#### 2.1 Create Model Structure

-##### 2.1.1Added Backbone
+##### 2.1.1 Create Backbone

-All existing Backbone network code in Paddle Detection is placed under `ppdet/modeling/backbones` directory, so we created `darknet.py` as follows:
+All existing Backbone network code in PaddleDetection is placed under `ppdet/modeling/backbones` directory, so we created `darknet.py` as follows:
 ```python
 import paddle.nn as nn
 from ppdet.core.workspace import register, serializable